VictorTeixeiraS/projects/projects/link-analyzer/8-print_report/readme.md

 ## Use it in main.js

-Use your new `printReport` function in `main.js` and enjoy your new SEO link analyzer!
+Use your new `printReport` function in `main.js` and enjoy your new web crawler!